 Below: 1st photo - Leaves are oval/elliptic with a smooth margin, fine hair when young.
 2nd photo - The small elongated drupe in the green stage.

 Notes: Eloise Butler first noted planting this species on April 29, 1912 with 2 plants obtained from Gillett's Nursery, Southwick, MA, although she later found it locally as she explains in this article.
-This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and on subsequent Garden census.
+Martha Crone planted in 1947 and the plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and on subsequent Garden census.
 It is native to Minnesota in a number of scattered counties east of a diagonal line running from Fillmore in the SE corner to Becker in the NW.
 In North America it occurs in the Eastern half, i.e. from Minnesota eastward in the U.S.

 Toxicity: It is reported by a number of authorities that the leaves and stems contain calcium oxalate crystals and therefore would cause skin irritation and blisters.
 Most believe this would not be severe but one is advised to wear leather gloves when handling the plant.